Antoniorios17/flask-app-jenkins-deployment/README.md

 ## Pre-requisites

-First we need to install the necessary plugins following these steps:
+First we need to install the necessary plugins for the pipeline.

+Follow these steps:

 * Select Dashboard
   * Select Manage Jenkins